New Online Restaurant Hub Serves Up Toronto Delivery and Takeout Options

 “Our diverse restaurant community reflects the best of our destination, and the resilience they have shown over the past few weeks is nothing short of remarkable.
 We need to do all we can to preserve the vitality and diversity of our culinary scene.
 By coming together and supporting local businesses now, we can help ensure that when locals and visitors can dine-in again, and when visitors can start returning to our city, that our culinary scene remains a vibrant, central part of that experience.”

-– Scott Beck, President and CEO, Tourism Toronto
+– Scott Beck, President and CEO, Destination Toronto

 Corporate Communications Manager